-This guidance is for any student on a taught programme, except MBBS / GEP medicine.
-This guidance therefore does apply to dentistry students.
-MBBS / GEP medicine students should contact the School of Medicine and Dentistry for guidance.
+This guidance is for any student on a taught programme, except undergraduate medicine and dentistry.
+Undergraduate medical and dental students should contact the School of Medicine and Dentistry for guidance.
 Research students should contact the Research Degrees Office for guidance.